AdobeDocs/analytics.en/help/components/segmentation/sub-hit.md

 ## Container auto-inference

-When you drag a product dimension or metric into the Segment Builder or Quick segment panel, the system automatically selects the **[!UICONTROL Product]** container and does not use the default **[!UICONTROL Hit]** container.
+When you drag a product dimension or metric into the Segment Builder or Quick segment panel, the system automatically selects the **[!UICONTROL Products]** container and does not use the default **[!UICONTROL Hit]** container.
 This behavior keeps the segment scoped to individual products rather than to the entire hit.

 ## Mixed container behavior

 If you drag both product-level and hit-level components into a single segment rule, the system uses the **[!UICONTROL Hit]** container, which is the highest (least granular) shared container.
-If all components that are part of a segment rule are product-level, the **[!UICONTROL Product]** container is used.
+If all components that are part of a segment rule are product-level, the **[!UICONTROL Products]** container is used.

 ## Product filters in the left rail